 Once you have built your plugin and produced a DLL file you simply need to install it into the Workbench environment.

-After installing Workbench 4, simply go to the Workbench Plugin Manager by clicking on the appropriate button on the Workbench action ribbon.
+After installing Workbench 5, simply go to the Workbench Plugin Manager by clicking on the more menu and selecting Plugins.

 Once you have installed your plugin it will appear when you work with your DataSet Job.
 If you created a Transport Method or Data Source Connection you will be able to select your new option when creating or editing a DataSet Job.
 If you created a new Transform then you will be able to select your Transform as an option when you create a new transform for your DataSet Job.

 For additional help using Workbench refer to the following guides and articles: